SchemaStore/schemastore/CONTRIBUTING.md

 Schema files are located in `src/schemas/json`.
 Each schema file has a corresponding entry in the [Schema Catalog](src/api/json/catalog.json).
 Each catalog entry has a `fileMatch` field.
 IDEs use this field to know which files the schema should be used for (in autocompletion).

 Some schema files have associated positive and negative tests, located at `src/test` and `src/negative_test`, respectively.
-This repository has tests that use a validator (either [AJV](https://ajv.js.org) or [SchemaSafe](https://github.com/ExodusMovement/schemasafe)), to ensure that the schemas either pass or fail validation.

-There are three types of schema validation modes:

-- [AJV](https://ajv.js.org) [strict mode](https://ajv.js.org/strict-mode.html): The default validation mode that is most stringent
-- [AJV](https://ajv.js.org) non-strict mode: Some rules are relaxed for the sake of brevity.
-To validate under non-strict mode, add your schema to the `ajvNotStrictMode` field in [schema-validation.jsonc](src/schema-validation.jsonc)
-- [SchemaSafe](https://github.com/ExodusMovement/schemasafe): Helps catch errors within schemas that would otherwise be missed.
-This is a WIP.
+These tests may be in JSON, YAML, or TOML format.

+Multiple libraries are used for validation to increase the compatibility and correctness of schemas.
+All schemas must pass validation by [AJV](https://ajv.js.org).
+Schemas can be optionally validated against other libraries like SchemaSafe.
+More details under [Schema Validation](#schema-validation).

 ## Recommended Extensions

-We highly recommend installing the following extensions for your IDE:
+We _highly recommend_ installing the following extensions for your IDE:

 - [EditorConfig](https://editorconfig.org) to automatically configure editor settings
 - [Prettier](https://prettier.io) to automatically configure file formatting